 All that’s needed is to refresh the content each year and the page continues to bring in traffic and links, with very little maintenance required.
 This same concept can then be applied to other seasonal trends, for example we produced a similar hub in March looking at the most popular easter eggs.

 Cedarwood Digital is an award-winning digital marketing agency based in Manchester.
-If you like the sound of a reverse digital PR strategy, why not get in touch with us to find out how we can help get you media coverage for your business.
+If you like the sound of a reverse digital PR strategy or you want to enquire more about our white label digital pr service, why not get in touch with us to find out how we can help get you media coverage for your business.
 Fill in our quick form here.